 Inbound SEO — ideal for companies using the inbound marketing methodology.
-You can use SEO to attract prospects who are not quite yet ready to buy, who are still exploring their options.
+You can use SEO to attract prospects who are not quite yet ready to buy, but who are still exploring their options.

 If you can capture these prospects early on and nurture them through the buying journey, you’ll have access to many additional leads you may have otherwise missed.

 The way people buy has changed dramatically over the last decade.
 People research their problems and needs, evaluate their options, and search for providers and products that can help them — all online.

 The inbound marketing strategy aligns with the way buyers are researching and making purchases today.